pyhys/minimalmodbus/README.txt

 Related software
 ----------------
 The minimalmodbus module is intended for easy-to-use communication with instruments using the Modbus (RTU) protocol.
 There are a few other Python modules for Modbus protocol implementation.
-For more advanced use, you should consider one of these:
+For more advanced use, you should consider using one of these:

  - **pyModbus** From the page http://code.google.com/p/pymodbus/ : 'Pymodbus is a full Modbus protocol implementation using twisted for its asynchronous communications core.'
  - **modbus-tk** From the page http://code.google.com/p/modbus-tk/ : 'Make possible to write modbus TCP and RTU master and slave mainly for testing purpose.
 It is shipped with slave simulator and a master with a web-based hmi.
 It is a full-stack implementation and as a consequence could also be used on real-world project. '